rss logo

 Excluding routes

-Here a case where 192.168.0.251 and 192.168.0.250 will be reachable through the VPN, the rest of 192.168.0.0/24 network will reach via LAN default gateway.
-Particulary useful when the Client and the Server are on the same subnet.
+Here's an example, where we want only addresses 192.168.0.251 and 192.168.0.250 to be accessible through the VPN, while the rest of 192.168.0.0/24 network will be accessible via the local network.
+Particulary useful when Client and Server are on the same subnet.

 route 192.168.0.251 255.255.255.255 route 192.168.0.250 255.255.255.255 route 192.168.0.0 255.255.255.0 net_gateway